Copemish, Michigan

 Copemish (/'koʊpmɪʃ/ COPE-mish) is a village in Manistee County of the U.S. state of Michigan.
 The population was 195 at the 2020 census.
 The village is within Cleon Township.

 History

 Copemish was platted in 1889.
 It was incorporated as a village in 1891.
 It had previously been used as a site to hold councils by the Ojibwe people.

 From the 1940s into the early 1970s, it was the center of a thriving pickling community with multiple large-label pickle producers in the area.
-Since then, farming has become more localized, and the region's economy centers on Crystal Mountain, a luxury resort 4 mi to the northwest, as well as a regular flea market and auction.
+Since then, farming has become more localized, and the region's economy centers on Crystal Mountain, a luxury resort 4 mi to the northwest.

 Geography

 Copemish is in northeastern Manistee County, along M-115, which leads northwest 14 mi to Benzonia and southeast 12 mi to Mesick.
 Manistee, the county seat, is 31 mi to the southwest by county roads, and Cadillac is 32 mi to the southeast.

 According to the United States Census Bureau, the village of Copemish has a total area of 0.97 sqmi, of which 0.93 sqmi are land and 0.04 sqmi, or 4.5%, are water.
 First Creek flows westward through the south side of the village, leading to Bear Creek, a tributary of the Manistee River.